minhquantommy/QuanMC/README.md

-## QuanMC | The dumbest fork ever
+## QuanMC | A custom fork for CircusMC

-Currently on working
+Currently on working.

+Discord.gg/circussmp